 Where you’re charging on a per service basis, you can offer to charge them on an hourly, weekly or monthly basis, depending on what works for the both of you.

-In some niches, pricing is a big deal.
-And to become a virtual assistant successfully in such niches, you have to be very flexible with your pricing while giving your clients good value for their money.
+In some niches, pricing is a deal breaker.
+And to successfully become a become a virtual assistant in such niches, you have to be very flexible with your pricing while giving your clients good value for their money.

 Promote your Services